Making a Meal With What’s On Hand

 If you’ve ever had a period where you just weren’t able to get to the grocery store, this post is for you.
 My family boasts that I can make a meal out of ingredients that might baffle most people.
 I’m fortunate that I have learned to prepare simple meals using what I have on hand.
 Clearly, I am my mothers child.

-One pan meals are some of my favorite meals which offer some forgiveness with what foods you can combine and get a good result.
+One pan/bowl meals are some of my favorites which offer some forgiveness with what foods you can combine and get good results.
 Meaning, your family will eat it AND actually enjoy it.
-The food goes on a sheet pan, in a casserole or roasting dish, sometimes in layers and gets cooked on the stove or in the oven.
+The food goes on a sheet pan, in a bowl, casserole or roasting dish, sometimes in layers and gets served as is, cooked on the stove or in the oven.
 Bonus, the cleanup is easy!